ceejbot/soulsy/docs/article-layouts-v2.md

 Each slot has the following sub-elements:

-- an `offset` field, describing where to draw this slot relative to the center of the HUD
+- a required `offset` field, describing where to draw this slot relative to the center of the HUD
 - a required `icon` element, named `[slotname.icon]`
 - an optional `background` element, named `[slotname.background]`
 - an optional `hotkey` element, named `[slotname.hotkey]`
-- a list of text elements, in the array `[[slotname.text]]`
+- an optional list of text elements, in the array `[[slotname.text]]`
+- an optional poison indicator element, named `[slotname.poison]`
+- an optional charge/fuel meter display, named `[slotname.meter]`

 Because each slot specifies its own background element independent of the others, you can use a different background file for each slot.
 You might do this if your layout is asymmetrical or spread out on the screen.
 It's up to you!